GuildOfCalamity/NugetCleaner/README.md

 ## 🎛️ Description
 - A cleaner utility for outdated packages which can consume a large amount of space on your local storage.
+	- The `Report Only` mode will scan for and display package total sizes based on the stale amount (in days).

 ## 💻 Screenshot
 ![Sample](Source/Assets/Screenshot.png)